 - Toss all the ingredients in a blender.
 It is not advised to cook the veggies but be sure to blanch them until they soften so as not to lose their nutrients.
 However, the meat or fish ingredients should be baked or cooked first for a few minutes, either when adding the unflavored gelatin or before that.

-- Then, it is high time to cut everything in small chunks before you put them in the blender and see to it to blend well until all the lumps are gone.
+- Then, it is high time to cut everything into small chunks before you put them in the blender and see that it blends well until all the lumps are gone.

 - Finally, after all the ingredients are blended well, add the gelatin so the food won’t crumble when you put them into the fish tank.
 For this, you could utilize the regular and unflavored gelatin or if you prefer; you may search for a vegetarian substitute.